intra2net/avocado-i2n/README.md

 avocado manu only=tutorial1 file_contents=testing
 ```

-but using the manu plugin is preferrable because of its simpler syntax as well
+but using the manu plugin is preferable because of its simpler syntax as well
 generalization to many other tools implemented as manual steps.
 Thus, from here
 on we will only look at the manu plugin with default option *setup=run* unless
 explicitly stated at the command line.